 It’s nothing special but we recommend it if you already love the Sakura Wars series and want to spend some free time, watching a good anime set in the 1920s.

-The setting is not exactly the best to enjoy Paris but can be a great way to start knowing the Sakura Wars brand.
+The setting is not exactly the best to enjoy Paris but can be a great way to start knowing the Sakura Wars brand while enjoying this romantic setting in the meantime.

 9. Maria the Virgin Witch